 Ontario Construction News staff writer

-Plans currently underway to extend sewage servicing from Bradford to Bond Head were presented to interested residents at a two-hour meeting led by Chief Administrative Officer, Geoff McKnight.
+Plans currently underway to extend sewage servicing from Bradford to Bond Head were presented recently by Chief Administrative Officer, Geoff McKnight.

 The plan is still in its early stages, but already has many people concerned over the cost implications for existing homeowners in the small hamlet located about an hour northwest of Toronto.
 The rates per home would vary, based on linear road frontage.

-The cost estimates for the project focuses on the village core area (the four corners at Highway 27 and County Road 88), which will be serviced with sanitary sewers at the same time services are provided for the new developments in the north-east subdivision.
+The cost estimates for the project focuses on the village core area which will be serviced with sanitary sewers at the same time services are provided for the new developments in the north-east subdivision.

 A portion of the system will be funded by developers, but a large cost will be left to individual property owners, a cause for concern for many Bond Head residents.